Budhial: Famous Persons

-The village is the hometown of Captain Muhammad Nawaz two times Asian Champion in javelin throw and A Pride of Performance Award Winner.
-A gate of Liaquat Gymnasium Islamabad has been named after him as Nawaz Gate.
+The village is the hometown of Captain Muhammad Nawaz, two times Asian Champion in javelin throw and a Pride of Performance award winner by the President of Pakistan in 1966.
+A gate of Liaquat Gymnasium, Islamabad has been named after him as Nawaz Gate.

 Public Demands

-there is requirement to establish a college in the town. there is requirement of a public library in the town.
+There is a requirement to establish a college in the town.
+There is a requirement of a public library in the town.

 Education

 Budhial has a government high school with separate campuses for boys and girls.